rudeGit/azure-content/articles/service-fabric/service-fabric-cluster-security.md

 Login-AzureRmAccount
 ```

 The following script will create a new resource group and/or key vault if they are not already present.
+(If key vault is to be created, make sure that vault name is all lowercase).

 ```
 Invoke-AddCertToKeyVault -SubscriptionId <you subscription id> -ResourceGroupName <string> -Location <region> -VaultName <Name of the Vault> -CertificateName <Name of the Certificate> -Password <Certificate password> -CreateSelfSignedCertificate -DnsName <string- see note below.> -OutputPath <Full path to the .pfx file>